-We wonder whether a language model with 175B parameters possess a degree of universality in text encoding.
-Unlike the traditional NLP tasks, we examine this property using text recommendation as a downstream task.
-Assuming that a $k$-dimensional text representation $\beta_v$ encoded by the 175B parameter LM is an ideal universal representation, any application involving text representation can directly choose a subset or the entire set of features from $\beta_v$ by providing a weight vector $w$ that represents the importance of these elements, i.e., $y = w^T \beta_v$.
+Assuming that a $k$-dimensional text representation $\beta_v$ encoded by the 175B parameter LLM is an ideal universal representation, any application involving text representation can directly choose a subset or the entire set of features from $\beta_v$ by providing a weight vector $w$ that represents the importance of these elements, i.e., $y = w^T \beta_v$.
 For example, in a basic matrix factorization setting, $w$ could represent user preference weight to item features, i.e. $w = \theta_u$.
 If all factors of user preference can be observed by the features in $\beta_v$, we only need to learn their linear relationship.
 Moreover, for a perfect universal vector $\beta_v$, using a frozen representation should be just as effective as fine-tuning it on a new dataset, or even superior to fine-tuning.
-From an optimization perspective, using the frozen representation requires fewer training parameters than fine-tuning, and the training process is generally easier if desired item features have been fixed in advance.

-Based on the above analysis, we only need to compare the frozen item representation with the fine-tuned item representation for this study.
-It should be noted that previous studies such as ~\citep{yuan2023go} have investigated this issue, but they only examined text encoders with a size of 100 million parameters.
-Given that the frozen representation by a 175B LM is much more powerful (see Table~\ref{tab:LMcompare}), it remains unclear whether their findings hold when the encoder is scaled up by a factor of 1000.
+Based on the analysis, we can simply compare the frozen item representation with the fine-tuned item representation to verify our question.
+Note that previous studies such as ~\citep{yuan2023go} have investigated this issue, but they only examined text encoders with a size of 100M parameters.
+Given the significantly enhanced representation capabilities of the 175B LM (as shown in Table~\ref{tab:LMcompare}), it is uncertain whether the findings remain consistent when the encoder is scaled up by a factor of 1000.